The-Smackers/AWPtimizr/README.md

 ## Registry Key Echo
 - `Run_All.cmd`: Shows "Prior" and "After" values for all `.reg` keys affected—check before/after states.
-- `Simulate_Run_All.cmd`: Simulates `.reg` changes, echoes "Prior" values only.

 ## Prerequisites
 - Windows 11, admin rights.
 - Backup your registry (optional but recommended).

 ## Commit History
-- Latest: "Fixed keyboard menu, added registry key echo in Run_All/Simulate_Run_All" - April 08, 2025.
+- Latest: "Fixed keyboard menu, added registry key echo in Run_All" - April 08, 2025.

 ## New Features (April 2025 Update)

-The `Simulated_Run_All.cmd` and `Run_All.cmd` scripts have been enhanced with the following features:
+The `Run_All.cmd` script has been enhanced with the following features:

 - **Logging**: All actions (found files, execution, skips, failures) are logged to `Optimization_Log.txt` with timestamps.
 - **Backup Option**: Optionally create a registry backup (HKLM\SYSTEM and HKCU) before applying tweaks, saved to a `Backup` folder.